 Do you know what’s the ROI for your content marketing strategy?

-If you’ve been pumping time and money into creating blog posts or videos, you should have a clear picture whether they are getting any Google traffic or filling up your pipeline.
+If you’ve been pumping time and money into creating blog posts or videos, you should have a clear picture of whether they are getting any Google traffic or filling up your pipeline.
 (Naturally, the first step to get Google traffic is to make sure your articles and videos are found on Google page one – learn how I helped a client get her blog posts to Google page one and got from 0 to 6000 Monthly Visits.)

 And if you are consistently paying someone to create and publish social media posts, do you know if those social content is even boosting your baseline revenue at all?